-We all know that Beam is completely different from any other streaming site out there; but do you know why it’s completely different?
+We all know that Mixer is completely different from any other streaming site out there; but do you know why it’s completely different?
 It’s because of the community.
 It’s something that I’ve never experienced ever before and because of this it makes networking so much easier.

 Networking is probably the #1 way to get your name out there in the Beam Community.
 Every single partnered streamer will say it comes down to this one thing.
 If you don’t take the time to network with others you will go nowhere.
 The purpose of networking is to grow your core viewers and this way you have a larger “pool to fish in”.
 There are 2 main ways to network, raiding and watching streams.
 Easy Peasy right?
 Not really…